Troubleshooting¶

 Remove all data collected by containerd's plugin (Nydus Snapshotter):

-sudo ctr -n k8s.io images rm $(sudo ctr -n k8s.io images ls -q) sudo ctr -n k8s.io content rm $(sudo ctr -n k8s.io content ls -q) sudo ctr -n k8s.io snapshots rm $(sudo ctr -n k8s.io snapshots ls | awk 'NR>1 {print $1}')
+sudo ctr -n k8s.io images rm $(sudo ctr -n k8s.io images ls -q) sudo ctr -n k8s.io content rm $(sudo ctr -n k8s.io content ls -q) sudo ctr -n k8s.io snapshots rm $(sudo ctr -n k8s.io snapshots --snapshotter nydus ls | awk 'NR>1 {print $1}') -

-- Re-deploy your workloads.
+Re-deploy your pod:

 Attestation Failure¶